pingcap/blog/introducing-tidb-lightning.md

 ![](media/tidb-lightning-work-flow.png)

-Currently, Lightning only supports loading SQL dump created by mydumper.
-Unlike mysqldump, mydumper distributes the content of each table into individual files, which help us to process the database in parallel without parsing the entire dump first.
+Currently, Lightning only supports loading SQL dump created by Mydumper.
+Unlike mysqldump, Mydumper distributes the content of each table into individual files, which help us to process the database in parallel without parsing the entire dump first.

 First, Lightning scans the SQL dump, and classifies them into schema files (involving CREATE TABLE statements) and data files (involving INSERT statements).
 The schema files are executed directly on the target TiDB server to initialize the skeleton of the database.
 Lightning then processes each table in parallel.